 Observers captured the time allotted for the assessment and the subsequent behaviors of students who completed the assessment with time to spare.
-Of the assessment observations that were conducted for the full duration of the assessment, at least thirty minutes of time was afforded.
-In 36% of observations (n = 9), after students completed the lstation assessment, students began using the computer adaptive supplemental curriculum.
+Of the assessment observations that were conducted for the full duration of the assessment, at least thirty minutes of time was afforded 87% of the time.
+More than half of the time, after students completed the Istation assessment, students began using the computer adaptive supplemental curriculum.
+About a third of the time, students engaged in other computer activities unrelated to reading and Istation.